 2. Fatty Fish

-The omega-3 fatty acids found in fatty fish are essential fatty acids, meaning they cannot be produced by the body and must be obtained through diet.
-These fatty acids play a crucial role in brain function and development, reduce inflammation, and boost heart health (15).
+The omega-3 fatty acids that are found in fatty fish are essential fatty acids, which means they cannot be produced by the body and must be obtained through diet.
+These fatty acids play a crucial role in brain function and development, reduce inflammation, and boost heart health (20).

-Eating fatty fish regularly has been shown to lower the risk of developing conditions such as heart disease, stroke, and type 2 diabetes.
-Fatty fish is also an excellent source of vitamin D, which is essential for strong bones and may help prevent a wide range of chronic diseases (9).
+Eating fatty fish regularly has been found to lower the risk of developing conditions such as heart disease, stroke, and type 2 diabetes.
+Fatty fish is also an excellent source of vitamin D, which is essential for strong bones and may help prevent a wide range of chronic diseases (14).

-There are many fatty fish to choose from, including salmon, mackerel, sardines, and trout.
-Salmon is a popular choice, as it is high in omega-3 fatty acids and rich in B vitamins (15).
+There are many types of fatty fish you can choose from, including salmon, mackerel, sardines, and trout.
+Salmon is a popular choice, as it is high in omega-3 fatty acids and rich in B vitamins (20).

 Try this meal idea for a delicious high-calorie, low-carb dish: